Nursing & Midwifery - Advanced Professional & Clinical Practice

 We work closely with our local Healthcare providers to design bespoke clinical experiences for our Masters students.
 Each student will undertake 225 hours' clinical experience in a setting relevant to their studies to allow them to develop their ideas to completion.
 Students undertake clinical placements within regional centres of excellence, and many develop contacts and friendships that continue throughout their careers.

-There is an additional fee for placements, this is currently £4000 but may be subject to change for the academic year 2024-25.
+There is an additional fee for placements, this is anticipated to be £4500 for the academic year 2025-26.

 Subjects taught